Entrepreneurial Consultants in a Hybrid World – Our New Normal

 • Thrive in ambiguous and complex environments, take risks, are resourceful, and demonstrate flexibility even when facing challenging deadlines

-• Model a learning and growth mindset, grit, resilience, and inclusiveness in the face of new projects or challenges
+• Model a learning and growth mindset, grit, resilience, and persistence in the face of new projects or challenges

 • Manage work in multiple workstreams at one time, contributing to meaningful contributions to client and project success in parallel with developing a consulting firm